Building a Melrose Community Together

 - Residential Care is more advanced in its methodology and care delivery as noted in many developed nations.

-- Practice-based evidence suggests a smaller group arrangement with a home-like setting (resembling small apartments) for delivering care is more appropriate and effective for children with severe trauma history.
+- Practice-based evidence suggests a smaller group arrangement with a home-like setting (like small apartments) for delivering care is more appropriate and effective for children with severe trauma history.

-- The more complex nature of child welfare cases calls for more advanced counselling and psychological services that include art therapy, play therapy, personalised academic guidance and coaching for school curriculum, free play, sports and physical activities and exercise.
+- The more complex nature of child welfare cases calls for more advanced counselling and psychological services such as art therapy, play therapy, personalised academic guidance and coaching for school curriculum, as well as conducive facilities for study, music, sports and recreational activities to enable holistic mental and physical development.

 We have selected Ernesto Bedmar Architects as the winner of the Melrose Village Architectural Design Competition that was held in partnership with Singapore Institute of Architects.
 The team had creatively reinterpreted the boundary for a typology of “village” and produced an excellent imagination of CAS’s vision and aspirations to redefine and advance residential care for children and youth.
 Stay tuned for more developments of Melrose Village here!